 In the Moist Mixed Grassland Ecoregion, there were not enough data to clearly distinguish plant communities from those in the ecoregions to the north and south.
-Until there is more information, it is recommended that the drier parts that are transitional to the Mixed Grassland (moisture index below -225 mm) be assessed using the information from the Mixed Grassland.
-The moister parts of the Moist Mixed Grassland (moisture index above -225 mm) that are transitional to the Aspen Parkland have been combined with it for community classification purposes.
+Therefore, the drier parts (moisture index below -225 mm) were combined with the Mixed Grassland for community classification.
+The moister parts of the Moist Mixed Grassland (moisture index above -225 mm) were combined with the Aspen Parkland.